itancio/sokoban/documentation/SOFTWARE_REQUIREMENTS_SPEC.md

 ### Use Cases
 * The user presses the start button to initiate the game.
 A prompt will display asking for the user to enter level.
 A static world elements will be displayed on the screen.
-* The user can press any directional keys to move around the world.
+* The user can press any directional keys to move around the board.
+When the user preses UP on the keyboard, the character will move one cell up if the cell is empty or if there is a box and the adjacent cell of the box is empty.
+The user uses the UP, DOWN, LEFT, RIGHT keys to navigate around until all of the boxes are places on marked goals.
 * When all of the boxes are placed on the goal cells, a congratulatory message and stats will be displayed.
 The user will be asked to play again.